The Action of GT-Shadows on Child's Drawings: The action of -shadows on child's drawings

-Since $\ti{\K} \le \K$, $\ti{\K}$ also dominates $[\psi]$. \end{proof} \begin{remark} Although paper \cite{HS} uses a more restrictive assumption on the analogue of $\N \in \NFI_{\PB_4}(\B_4)$, a discussion that is very similar to the proof of Proposition \ref{prop:subordinate} can be found on page 225 of \cite{HS}. \end{remark} \begin{remark} The relation of sub-ordinance from Definition \ref{dfn:subordinate} has a loose analogy with a natural relationship between child's drawings and finite Galois extensions of $\bbQ$.
+In the same vein, the relation of subordinance from Definition \ref{dfn:subordinate} is analogous to a natural relationship between child's drawings and finite Galois extensions of $\bbQ$.
 One can say that a child's drawing $\cD$ is \e{subordinate} to a finite Galois extension $E \supset \bbQ$ if $\cD$ can be represented by a Belyi pair $(X,\ga)$ defined over an intermediate field of the extension $E \supset \bbQ$.
 The direct analogue of the first statement of Proposition \ref{prop:subordinate} for this relation is obvious because every finite field extension $K \supset \bbQ$ is contained in a finite Galois extension of $\bbQ$.
-The direct analogue of the second statement of Proposition \ref{prop:subordinate} is also obvious since the field extension $\ol{\bbQ} \supset \bbQ$ is infinite. \end{remark}
+The direct analogue of the second statement of Proposition \ref{prop:subordinate} is also obvious since the field extension $\ol{\bbQ} \supset \bbQ$ is infinite.